Home / Rice, Grain, and Pasta Recipes / How To Make Kate’s Best Vegetable Biryani Recipe

 step three

 Make the garnish.
 Remove half of the caramelized onions to a medium bowl.
 Add the raisins and cashews and set aside.
-You will use this to garnish the vegetable biryani.
+You will use this to garnish the veg biryani.

 A glass bowl filled with cashews, raisins, caramelized onions and a spoon sitting in the bowl.